ibm-cloud-docs/hs-crypto/import-standard-keys.md

     | Key material | The base64 encoded key material, such as a symmetric key, that you want to manage in the service.
 For more information, see [Base64 encoding your key material](#encode-key-material-standard-key).
 Ensure that the key material meets the following requirements: \n * The key can be up to 7,500 bytes. \n * The key must be base64-encoded. |
     | Expiration date | (Optional) Set the date and time when the key gets expired.
 After the expiration date, the key moves into the Deactivated state.
 For more information about key state, see [Monitoring the lifecycle of encryption keys](/docs/hs-crypto?topic=hs-crypto-key-states). |
     | Description | (Optional) Add an extended description for your key.
 It needs to be two to 240 characters in length. |
-    {: caption="Table 1.
-Describes the settings to import a standard key" caption-side="bottom"}
+    {: caption="Describes the settings to import a standard key" caption-side="bottom"}

 6. When you finish filling out the key's details, click **Import key** to confirm.